Ju Ji-hoon: 2009–2017: Military enlistment and comeback

-2017–present: Career resurgence
+2018–present: Career resurgence

-From 2017 to 2018, Ju starred in the two-part fantasy epic Along With the Gods.
+From 2017 to 2018, Ju starred in the two-part fantasy epic Along with the Gods: The Two Worlds.
 The film was the second highest grossing film in South Korea, and Ju became known for his role as Haewonmaek.

 In 2018, Ju starred in the thriller films The Spy Gone North, and Dark Figure of Crime.
 Ju's performance in both films earned acclaim, and he won several Best Supporting Actor awards at film ceremonies for his performance in The Spy Gone North, and was nominated for Best Actor at the Blue Dragon Awards for Dark Figure of Crime.

 In 2019, Ju made a comeback to the small screen with two television series; Netflix's zombie period drama Kingdom, and MBC's fantasy legal drama Item.
 In 2020, Ju reprised his role in the second season of Kingdom, and starred in the legal drama Hyena.
 In January 2021, Ju signed with new agency H& Entertainment.

-Conscription
+In 2021, news outlets announced that Ju will participate in film Hunt as cameo appearance.
+Film was released theatrically in South Korea on August 10, 2022.

+In 2022, Ju was cast as Woo Chae-woon, main protagonist of sci-fi thriller drama Blood Free.
+It was released worldwide on Disney+ from April 10 to May 8, 2024, every Wednesday.

+Personal life

+Military service

 On February 2, 2010, Ju enlisted in the Republic of Korea Army to serve his mandatory military service for five weeks of basic training at 306th draft in Uijeongbu of Gyeonggi Province, followed by active duty with the reserve forces.

-In August, Ju co-starred with fellow actor Lee Joon-gi in the military musical Voyage of Life.
+Later in August, Ju co-starred with fellow actor Lee Joon-gi in the military musical Voyage of Life.
 The musical, to commemorate the 60th anniversary of the Korean War, was co-produced by the Ministry of National Defense and Korea Musical Theatre Association.
 It ran from August 21 to 29 at the National Theater of Korea.
 Ju was discharged on November 21, 2011.